 The question of fees is complex, and you are best to examine the UNSW Graduate Research School website on fees, and to contact the GRS if you have questions.

 In addition to fees charged by UNSW, you will need to provide living expenses for yourself.
 Sydney is quite an expensive city in which to live.
-A single person living frugally may require about $22K per annum.
+A single person living frugally may require about $25K per annum.

-Click here for information from the UNSW Graduate Research School.
-The application form will ask for a program code, for Physics these are 1890 (PhD), 2930 (MSc), 2475 (MPhil), and 5533 (GradDip).
+The application form asks for the "program code", what is this?
+For Physics the program codes are 1890 (PhD), 2930 (MSc), 2475 (MPhil), and 5533 (GradDip).